webpack/webpack.js.org/src/content/configuration/output.md

 }
 ```

-T> In some context properties will use javascript code expressions instead of raw values.
+T> In some context properties will use JavaScript code expressions instead of raw values.
 In these cases the `WithLength` variant is available and should be used instead of slicing the original value.

 ## `output.assetModuleFilename`